Padmé: Efficiently Hiding File Sizes

 Padmé is a padding algorithm notably used in Padded Uniform Random Blobs (PURBs).

-It hides efficiently the true size of objects (files or network messages).
+It hides efficiently the true size of files or network messages.
 Padmé is designed to work even when objects have very different sizes, and notably outperforms trivial padding approaches.
+No assumption is made on the underlying size distribution.

 It is practical.
 Its overhead is at most +12%, and this number decreases with increasing object size: at most +6% for a 1Mb object, at most +3% for a 1Gb object.